christianfosli/christianfosli.github.io/content/posts/2024-data-webapps-with-streamlit/index.md

 tags=["python"]
 +++

-I recently switched jobs (from one IT consultancy to another, smaller one).
+I pretty recently switched jobs (from one IT consultancy to another).
 This also meant switching client project, and subsequently I would be working with another tech stack than what I had been using the last few years.
 I was going from microservices in csharp/.NET to "data apps" with Python, Pandas and Streamlit.